UMD-CS-STICs/389Lspring18/codelabs/codelab-02/README.md

 ### Due Date

-This codelab is due on *Thursday, February 8th at 11:59:59PM*.
+This codelab comes in two parts, both of which are due on *Thursday, February 15th at 11:59:59PM*.
+This is part A, it looks long, but a lot of it is just setup + casual walkthrough.
+Part B will be release 1 week later and cover CloudFront.

 ### Goal